 Additionally, nowadays many MacBook owners like to have an ultra-wide monitor in their office which provides a vast working area to do some tasks like video editing or photo retouching.

-Best Ultra Wide Monitor for Mac – Reviews
+Best Ultra Wide Monitor for Mac in 2022 – Reviews

 17.2 lbs | IPS | 34-inch | 3440×1440 | 21:9 | 300 cd/m² | 99% sRGB